 You are here

-Pace University School of Law is accredited by the American Bar Association and the New York State Department of Education.
-The LLM programs have received acquiescence from the American Bar Association.
+The Elisabeth Haub School of Law at Pace University is accredited by the American Bar Association and the New York State Department of Education.
+All Pace Law LLM programs and the SJD program have received acquiescence from the American Bar Association.